 The fest kicks off with the Place from Space exhibition and event Friday night, showcasing the submissions for a design competition aimed at turning vacant spaces in Over-the-Rhine, Walnut Hills and Price Hill into community places.

-The exhibition will feature voting, refreshments and music in addition to a bike tour and other events.
+will feature voting, refreshments and music in addition to a bike tour and other events.

 For more information, go to: http://www.citybeat.com/cincinnati/article-28712-event_archinati.html